EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 ![Product Notebook](./../images/ProductNotebookV.png)

 The models are created.
-In the next step lets ingest them into Azure dedicated SQL pool.
+In the next step let's ingest them into Azure dedicated SQL pool.

 Next: **[Create a dedicated SQL pool](Ingest_To_DW.md#create-a-dedicated-sql-pool)**<br>